 Prices and profits after the pandemic

-While inflation is primarily being driven by global factors, this joint IPPR and Common Wealth report argues that surging profits by some companies could be a contributing factor to rising prices.
+While inflation is primarily being driven by global factors, this joint IPPR and the Common Wealth report argues that surging profits by some companies could be a contributing factor to rising prices.
 Contrary to the arguments of the prime minister and the governor of the Bank of England that wage restraint is needed to keep inflation down, the report argues that profit restraint is also required.

 This paper serves as a first step to analysing the behaviour of profits in the UK.
 This is intended to be as a discussion paper to stimulate debate rather than the final word on the issue.
 To do so, as a conceptual framework, we highlight the following.

 - There are some big winners from extreme price increases in certain markets, such as gas or certain commodities.
 As a result of such spikes, some companies are seeing their profits increase by billions of pounds, including as a result of price spikes caused by the war in Ukraine.
 We call such profits, caused by extreme and sudden price increases ‘windfall profits’.

 As a separate phenomenon, the market power of some firms could be exacerbating inflation.
 This could arise if powerful firms are increasing their prices by more than they would if it was a fully open and competitive market.
 This could happen at any time, but it could be more pertinent in an environment of generally elevated inflation.
 We call such profits ‘excess profits’.